Ak47-369/bookticket-notification-service/README.md

 -   `brevo.api.key`: The API key for authenticating with the Brevo service.
 -   `spring.mail.username`: The "from" address used in outgoing emails.
 -   `management.health.mail.enabled: false`: Disables the default mail health check to prevent timeouts in a cloud environment.

+## API Endpoints

+This service is primarily event-driven and does not expose public endpoints for creating notifications.
+However, it does expose administrative endpoints for observability and management of the Dead Letter Queue (DLQ).

+## API Endpoints

+This service is primarily event-driven and does not expose public endpoints for creating notifications.
+However, it does expose administrative endpoints for observability and management of the Dead Letter Queue (DLQ).

+### Admin-Only DLQ Endpoints
+These endpoints are exposed through the API Gateway and require the `ADMIN` role for access.
+They are crucial for monitoring and managing the health of the notification system.

+-   `GET /api/v1/admin/notification-dlq/pending`: Retrieves a list of all notifications in the DLQ that are currently in `PENDING` status, awaiting an automatic retry from the scheduled job.
+-   `GET /api/v1/admin/notification-dlq/failed`: Retrieves a list of notifications that have exhausted all retry attempts and are now in a terminal `FAILED` state, requiring manual investigation.
+-   `POST /api/v1/admin/notification-dlq/{notificationId}/mark-processed`: An administrative action to manually mark a failed notification as `PROCESSED`.
+This is used to clear an item from the queue after the issue has been handled externally (e.g., the email was sent manually).
+-   `GET /api/v1/admin/notification-dlq/stats`: Provides high-level statistics for the DLQ, including the total counts of pending and failed notifications.
+-   `GET /api/v1/admin/notification-dlq/booking/{bookingId}`: Fetches a detailed list and status summary of all failed notifications associated with a specific booking ID.
+This is very useful for debugging a specific user's issue.